 Leadership in the Middle East: Why Fit Matters More Than Origin

 Too often, leadership appointments are driven by assumptions: that international executives automatically bring sophistication, or that local leaders guarantee legitimacy.
-In reality, both models can succeed or fail depending on context, timing, and organizational maturity.
-The relevant question is how leadership needs evolve as organizations move through different stages of growth.
+In reality, both models can succeed or fail depending on context, timing, and organisational maturity.

 Leadership effectiveness is contextual, not ideological